awsdocs/amazon-route53-docs/doc_source/domain-transfer-between-aws-accounts.md

 To transfer registration for a domain from one AWS account to another, perform the following procedure\.

 **Important**
 When someone in AWS Support transfers a domain to a different AWS account for you, they aren't able to transfer the hosted zone for the domain\.
-If you also want to transfer the hosted zone, wait until the domain has been transferred, and then see [Step 2: Migrating a Hosted Zone to a Different AWS Account](#domain-transfer-between-aws-accounts-hosted-zone)\.
+If you also want to transfer the hosted zone, wait until the domain has been transferred, and then see [Step 2: Migrating a Hosted Zone to a Different AWS Account](#domain-transfer-between-aws-accounts-hosted-zone)\. <a name="domain-transfer-between-aws-accounts-procedure"></a>

 **To transfer a domain to a different AWS account**